Bostanova/lib-for-C-projects/README.md

-libft from pool to libft's project
+libft from pool to libft's project in main learning